LargoGitH/schpeedy-boats/README.md

+All credits for creating this mod go to @dr0idb0t

 # Schpeedy Boats

 A simple mod that makes boats a little bit faster.
 Required on both the client and server side.
 Requires Fabric API (but what doesn't?)